Welcome Class of 2021!

 - International Refugee Assistance Project (IRAP): Direct representation of asylum seekers and refugees from across the Middle East through the International Refugee Assistance Project;

-- Direct representation of individuals in deportation proceedings through our Removal Defense Project;
+- Removal Defense Project (RDP): Direct representation of individuals in deportation proceedings through our Removal Defense Project;

-- Immigration Services for clients who seek adjustment of status, family derivative claims, and other follow-up immigration services; and
+- Immigration Services Project (ISP): Immigration Services for clients who seek adjustment of status, family derivative claims, and other follow-up immigration services; and

-In addition to these student practice opportunities, we are committed to being a resource for Harvard Law students interested in immigration policy and the rights of noncitizens in the United States.
-To this end, we also host a number of events and trainings for members throughout the school year including speakers, career and academic advising, and direct action campaigns.
+In addition to these student practice opportunities, HIP is committed to being a resource for HLS students interested in immigration policies and the rights of noncitizens in the United States, as well as global issues affecting refugees and asylum-seekers worldwide.
+HIP hosts a number of events and trainings for students throughout the school year, including speakers, career and academic advising, and direct action-campaigns.

 Harvard Law School is committed to the full inclusion of students with disabilities in the life of the University.
 Students requesting accessibility resources or accommodations in any of HLS’s Clinical and Pro Bono Programs may work with Accessibility Services in the Dean of Students Office.
 If you are a student with a documented disability and you are requesting accommodations, please contact HLS Accessibility Services to discuss and register for accommodations.